Two collisions on I-5 backup traffic in both directions

 Two separate collisions, both involving Washington State Patrol troopers, have caused extensive traffic delays on I-5 in both directions, according to multiple reports.

 The first crash happened about noon on northbound I-5 at milepost 120.
-According to Batiste, a trooper was rear ended while traveling in stop-and-go traffic.
+According to Trooper Johnna Batiste, a trooper was rear ended while traveling in stop-and-go traffic.
 That collision has been cleared.

 The WSP said the first trooper suffered minor injuries and the second trooper did not suffer any injuries, but was taken to the hospital for precautionary reasons.